Azure/appservice-landing-zone-accelerator/scenarios/secure-baseline-multitenant/README.md

 # Multitenant App Service Secure Baseline

 This reference architecture shows how to run a web-app workload on Azure App Services in a secure configuration.
-This secure baseline follow [Defence in Depth](https://learn.microsoft.com/en-us/shows/azure-videos/defense-in-depth-security-in-azure) approach to protect AppService workload against cloud vulnerabilities along with additional [Well-Architected Framework](https://learn.microsoft.com/en-us/azure/architecture/framework/) pillars to enable a resilient solution.
+This secure baseline follow [Defense in Depth](https://learn.microsoft.com/en-us/shows/azure-videos/defense-in-depth-security-in-azure) approach to protect AppService workload against cloud vulnerabilities along with additional [Well-Architected Framework](https://learn.microsoft.com/en-us/azure/architecture/framework/) pillars to enable a resilient solution.

 ## Quick deployment to Azure
 You can deploy the current LZA directly in your azure subscription by hitting the button below or using Azure Dev CLI.